mplutka/tm-bt-led/README.md

 I bought the device as part of a set and didn't notice before that it was for PS4 only. :-( So I played around with it a bit and discovered that it was basically working as a Bluetooth LE HID over GATT device, spent many many hours figuring out how it works internally and can be communicated with and wrote some horrible code to be able to address all the leds and led segments and to make it display whatever I like.

-Combined it with telemetry plugins for F1 2019 and Assetto Corsa and it is in a state now that I'm happy to share with you.
+Combined it with telemetry plugins for F1 2019 and Assetto Corsa/Comp and it is in a state now that I'm happy to share with you.
 Yes, this is WIP and very yes, this is quite hacky and might crash on your side or don't work at all. **IT MIGHT EVEN DAMAGE YOUR DEVICE** (It shouldn't but don't blame me.)